erakai/Adventurer/docs/Tasks.md

   - low priority

 - layered rendering easy: just create a map of vectors with objects in scene with layers as the key

+- maybe use flood fill to optimize adding rects to stationary quadtree when tiles next to each other are both impassable